quantmind/quantflow/notebooks/levy.md

 {\mathbb L}_{\tau_t}\left(u\right) = {\mathbb E}\left[e^{- u \int_0^t \lambda_s ds}\right]
 \end{equation}

+This equation is very common in the bond pricing literature if we regard $u\lambda_t$ as the instantaneous interest rate.
 In order to obtain analytically tractable models we need to impose some restriction on the stochastic intensity process.
 An affine intensity process takes the general form